Asfolny/codecrafters-http-server-rust/README.md

    the first time you run it.
 Subsequent runs will be fast.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# Personal notes

+This is a pretty horrificly hacky way of getting things done, and does not, and will never, fully implement the RFCs pertaining to a HTTP servers

+This is a purely educational project and will not be fit for any purpose

+Although I may revisit this and make my own HTTP server eventually

+"The first one is always the worst one"